tonyldo/brazilian-forecast.io/README.md

-# Brazil Forecast By CPTE-INPE
+# Brazilian Forecast By CPTE-INPE
-Friendly Python API for Brazil Forecast by CPTE-INPE
+Friendly Python API for Brazilian Forecast by CPTE-INPE